talyaron/Fullstack-jun2024-2/08-SQL/04-project/mysql-react-exercise.md

 - **Deliverable**: SQL scripts for database creation and sample data

 ### Stage 4: Backend Development
+- Design routes and controllers.
+Approve with the instructor.
 - Set up a Node.js/Express server
 - Create essential API endpoints
 - Connect to MySQL database